robenkleene/design-references/blender/tutorials/blender-glass.md

 ![Glass 1](assets/blender-glass-1.png)

+This method seems to work well with either an `Ico Sphere` or a `UV Sphere`.

 1. Add a "Shader > Glass BSDF" and connect the "BSDF" output to the "Surface" input.

 [![Glass 1 Nodes](assets/blender-glass-1-nodes.png)]((assets/blender-glass-1-nodes.png))